 2. Without peeling the skin, wrap the whole potatoes with some moisture in plastic wraps.
 Then, microwave them at 600w for about 5 minutes

 3. Remove the plastic wraps and cut the whole potato into the shape of a cross

 4. Place a pat of butter in the cross

-5. If you want some saltiness and umami taste, sprinkle salt and a Japanese super seasoning “Ajinomoto” (Amazon.com).
+5. If you want some saltiness and umami taste, sprinkle a dash of salt and the Japanese super seasoning “Ajinomoto (味の素)” (Amazon.com).